jiangsy/mbpo_pytorch/readme.md

 # Usage

     pip install -e .

     # default hyperparams in ./configs/mbpo.yaml
+    # remember to CHANGE proj_dir to your actual directory
     python ./mbpo_pytorch/scripts/run_mbpo.py

     # you can also overwrite hyperparams by passing args, e.g.